5 Morning Yoga Poses You Can Do in Bed

 There are many yoga poses you can do right on your bed, even before you take a shower or eat breakfast, to help boost your brain, immune system, and digestion, ease lower back pain and boost your mood.

 - Yoga: The Many Benefits of This Exercise

 - Yoga For Weight Loss: Is It Effective?

 No need to make yourself struggle in the morning with difficult yoga poses.
 You can take 10 minutes of your time to do simple yoga poses right from your bed.

 With that being said, here are yoga poses that you might try.

 1. Child’s Pose

-Sit on hands and knees on your bed, then bring your hips toward heels as much as possible and stretch your arms forward.
-You can fold your forearms to create pillow for your forehead.
+Sit on your hands and knees on your bed, then bring your hips toward heels as much as possible and stretch your arms forward.
+You can fold your forearms to create a pillow for your forehead.
 Hold this position for 1 minute before you move to other poses.

 2. Seated Side Stretch